Pattuv/arrete/README.md

 **Video Demo:** [Watch here](https://vimeo.com/1208136832?share=copy&fl=sv&fe=ci)

-**Stop before you spend.** Arrête is a Chrome extension that scans sites as you shop, verifies results on Google Shopping, and makes you WAIT before making purchases—all to keep you and your money safe on the internet.
+**Stop before you spend.** Arrête is a Chrome extension that scans sites as you shop, verifies results on Google Shopping, and makes you pause before making purchases—all to keep you and your money safe on the internet.

 ---